kirkjerk/blogallery/README.md

 to be invoked programatically or a standalone mode for the fullscreen viewer.

-Other possible features would include swipe support (though honestly I think the current system works well for mobile) but again simplicity was favored of feature richness.
+Other possible features would include swipe support (though honestly I think the current system works well for mobile) or some way to return to the thumbnail mode, but again, simplicity was favored of feature richness.